by Eva Eliav

 Gina’s cats would catch them in mid-flight and crunch them up like sweets.
 I couldn’t bear the sound.
 It felt as if they were crunching up my heart.

 ‘A pity you don’t have a sister…or a brother,” Mother said, ‘to keep you company when I’m not home.’

 But I didn’t want a playmate.
 I wanted Dad.
 I wanted him to come swinging through the door.
 Instead, June bugs flew in, messengers with rattling copper wings.
 They came to tell us the life we knew was over, the life we knew would never come again.

-Eva Eliav received a degree in English Lang and Lit from the University of Toronto.
+Eva Eliav received a degree in English Language and Literature from the University of Toronto.
 Her poetry and short fiction have been published in a number of literary magazines, including The St. Ann’s Review, Room, Emrys Journal, Ilanot Review, Flashquake, Jewish Fiction.Net, The Apple Valley Review, Horizon Review, Boston Literary Review, Constellations, The Linnet’s Wings, and Arc Israel.